tlsion/TXLocationManager/README.md

 # TXLocationManager
-`TXLocationManager` A light weight and easy to use location manager.
+A light weight and easy to use location manager.

 ### CocoaPods

 ```
-pod 'HCSStarRatingView', '~> 1.4.5'
+pod 'TXLocationManager'

 ```